What We Do

 Start Up Foodbank

-We provide a mobile foodbank service throughout Stirlingshire to those who cannot get to a foodbank for either financial, physical or mental health reasons.
+We provide a mobile Foodbank service throughout the Stirling Council Area to those who cannot get to a foodbank for either financial, physical or mental health reasons.

 Each food pack contains the staples—dried and tinned foods—to feed an individual or family for 3–4 days.
 We rely almost entirely on the local community to donate these items.
 We purchase fresh fruit and vegetables for each client from community donations.
 We also try to include fresh produce and bread as often as we can.

 Each week we provide a recipe card and the ingredients needed at the Foodbanks which clients can take home if they wish.
 We encourage clients to improve or indeed learn basic cooking skills.

 Around 300 people, a third of whom are children, receive emergency food from our Start Up Foodbanks each week.